hunter-teacher-cert/csci70300-summer-2021/daily/README.md

   - Queue Folder: ds/queue

 	Create a class  that represents a queue.
-This class should use a linked list with at least two pointers.
+This class should use a linked list that you build (not the built in Java class)  with at least two pointers.
 Your class should implement the following methods:

 	- constructor(s)
 	- enqueue(value) <-- add value to the end of the queue